HafizMuhammdUsamaSaleem/guest-support-bot/README.md

 - Ask: "What time is check-in?"

-- Both will get polite, LLM-generated responses in the correct language.
+- You will get polite, LLM-generated responses.

 ###  Example Queries
 ```
       Question                                   Response (LLM-generated)
 --------------------------------  ------------------------------------------------------
 "What is the Wi-Fi password?"
 "You’ll find the Wi-Fi password in the welcome guide."

 "I want a refund for my booking"  "🚨 Escalated to support team"

+"Can I pay using crypto wallets?"
+"Sorry, I couldn't find an answer.
+Escalating to support."

 ```